open-easyrtc/open-easyrtc/docs/easyrtc_client_tutorial.md

              console.log(ackMesg.msgData.errorText);
          }
     });
-The destination is either a peers easyrtcId or an object that may specify one or more of targetEasyrtcid, targetGroup, and targetRoom.
+The destination is either a peer's easyrtcId or an object that may specify one or more of targetEasyrtcid, targetGroup, and targetRoom.
 The messageType is a short string you chose.
 The ackHandler gets called when the server receives your message, and does not constitute a reply from the other peer.